yugabyte/yugabyte-db/docs/content/latest/quick-start/test-yedis.md

 showAsideToc: true
 ---

-After [creating a local cluster](../create-local-cluster/), follow the instructions below to test YugaByte DB's Redis-compatible YEDIS API.
+After [creating a local cluster](../create-local-cluster/), follow the instructions below to test YugaByte DB's Redis-compatible [YEDIS](../../api/yedis/) API.

 [**redis-cli**](https://redis.io/topics/rediscli) is a command line interface to interact with a Redis server.
 For ease of use, YugaByte DB ships with the 4.0.1 version of redis-cli in its bin directory.

-## 1. Connect with redis-cli

 <ul class="nav nav-tabs nav-tabs-yb">
   <li>